 Looks nice, though.
 Image: Getty.

-This one is at least a proper rail terminal, at least, although the retail and refreshment facilities are second to literally everywhere and, worse, it doesn’t even have a tube station.
+This one is a proper rail terminal, at least, although the retail and refreshment facilities are second to literally everywhere and, worse, it doesn’t even have a tube station.
 Its inclusion on the Monopoly Board baffles me to this day.

 10. Cannon Street